 Massachusetts legalized adult-use cannabis in 2016, but it took more than two years before retailers across the state could begin legal sales.
 Even today, fewer than a dozen adult-use shops operate in the Bay State.

 But the Massachusetts cannabis law also contains a section that allows for folks to grow their own cannabis at home—and that provision kicked in immediately as the new law took effect.
 Whether you’re wanting to avoid long dispensary lines or are just curious about flexing your green thumb, here’s what you need to know if you want to grow cannabis at home.
-More stores are opening!
-Locate one near you.

 Who Can Grow?